RalphHightower/blog/_posts/2026/01/2026-01-28-SpringsteenStreetsOfMinneapolis.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wWKSoxG1K7w?si=C8iFXojfz8nw-m1z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Jan 28, 2026  #1 on music Trending chart
+Jan 28, 2026  #1 on music Trending chartl

 Lyrics:
-Through the winter’s ice and cold
-Down Nicollet Avenue
-A city aflame fought fire and ice
-‘Neath an occupier’s boots
-King Trump’s private army from the DHS
-Guns belted to their coats
-Came to Minneapolis to enforce the law
-Or so their story goes
-Against smoke and rubber bullets
-By the dawn’s early light
-Citizens stood for justice
-Their voices ringing through the night
-And there were bloody footprints
-Where mercy should have stood
-And two dead left to die on snow-filled streets
-Alex Pretti and Renee Good

-Oh our Minneapolis, I hear your voice
-Singing through the bloody mist
-We’ll take our stand for this land
-And the stranger in our midst
-Here in our home they killed and roamed
-In the winter of ’26
-We’ll remember the names of those who died
-On the streets of Minneapolis

-Trump’s federal thugs beat up on
-His face and his chest
-Then we heard the gunshots
-And Alex Pretti lay in the snow, dead
-Their claim was self defense, sir
-Just don’t believe your eyes
-It’s our blood and bones
-And these whistles and phones
-Against Miller and Noem’s dirty lies
+Through the winter’s ice and cold<br />Down Nicollet Avenue<br />A city aflame fought fire and ice<br />‘Neath an occupier’s boots<br />King Trump’s private army from the DHS<br />Guns belted to their coats<br />Came to Minneapolis to enforce the law<br />Or so their story goes<br />Against smoke and rubber bullets<br />By the dawn’s early light<br />Citizens stood for justice<br />Their voices ringing through the night<br />And there were bloody footprints<br />Where mercy should have stood<br />And two dead left to die on snow-filled streets<br />Alex Pretti and Renee Good

+Oh our Minneapolis, I hear your voice<br />Singing through the bloody mist<br />We’ll take our stand for this land<br />And the stranger in our midst<br />Here in our home they killed and roamed<br />In the winter of ’26<br />We’ll remember the names of those who died<br />On the streets of Minneapolis

+Trump’s federal thugs beat up on<br />His face and his chest<br />Then we heard the gunshots<br />And Alex Pretti lay in the snow, dead<br />Their claim was self defense, sir<br />Just don’t believe your eyes<br />It’s our blood and bones<br />And these whistles and phones<br />Against Miller and Noem’s dirty lies

-Oh our Minneapolis, I hear your voice
-Crying through the bloody mist
-We’ll remember the names of those who died
-On the streets of Minneapolis
+Oh our Minneapolis, I hear your voice<br />Crying through the bloody mist<br />We’ll remember the names of those who died<br />On the streets of Minneapolis

-Now they say they’re here to uphold the law
-But they trample on our rights
-If your skin is black or brown my friend
-You can be questioned or deported on sight
+Now they say they’re here to uphold the law<br />But they trample on our rights<br />If your skin is black or brown my friend<br />You can be questioned or deported on sight

-In chants of ICE out now
-Our city’s heart and soul persists
-Through broken glass and bloody tears
-On the streets of Minneapolis
+In chants of ICE out now<br />Our city’s heart and soul persists<br />Through broken glass and bloody tears<br />On the streets of Minneapolis

-Oh our Minneapolis, I hear your voice
-Singing through the bloody mist
-Here in our home they killed and roamed
-In the winter of ’26
-We’ll take our stand for this land
-And the stranger in our midst
-We’ll remember the names of those who died
-On the streets of Minneapolis
-We’ll remember the names of those who died
-On the streets of Minneapolis
+Oh our Minneapolis, I hear your voice<br />Singing through the bloody mist<br />Here in our home they killed and roamed<br />In the winter of ’26<br />We’ll take our stand for this land<br />And the stranger in our midst<br />We’ll remember the names of those who died<br />On the streets of Minneapolis<br />We’ll remember the names of those who died<br />On the streets of Minneapolis

 ----
 - media